SuleimanFarah/sunpy/GSoC-2013-Application-Michael-Malocha:-Database-of-Local-Data-(Draft).md

 ###Abstract
 When using the Sunpy library, the VSO toolkit allows users to download solar data to their local systems.
 One of the problems with this data, is that after it is downloaded and used, it is stored in such a way that it is not super conducive for future re-use.
 The proposed idea is to add the functionality of a SQLite database to the sunpy library.
 This local database would interact with the VSO toolkit during downloads to keep track of the data and its corresponding metadata in a functional local database, thus enabling future querying and re-use.
 ###Deliverables

-•	Create framework for a local SQLite database that interfaces with VSO
+*	Create framework for a local SQLite database that interfaces with VSO
-   o	Stores file path
+   *	Stores file path
-   o	Stores attached metadata such as instrument, wavelength, source, etc.
+   *	Stores attached metadata such as instrument, wavelength, source, etc.
-•	Create a namespace for querying the local database for specific sets of data
+*	Create a namespace for querying the local database for specific sets of data
-•	When using VSO to gather new data, query the local database to prevent redundant downloads of data
+*	When using VSO to gather new data, query the local database to prevent redundant downloads of data
-•	Provide documentation and testing
+*	Provide documentation and testing

 Link to a patch/code sample(*)
 (In progress...)